-We represent Cristina Nichole Iglesias – a woman in federal custody – who has been denied critical medical care, raped, physically and sexually abused, and even held hostage while housed in facilities for men.
-The Bureau of Prisons (BOP) has recognized that Ms. Iglesias is a transgender woman and diagnosed her with gender dysphoria as far back as 1994, but has refused to provide her the basic medical care she needs and refused to move her to a women’s facility choosing instead to incarcerate her with men even in the face of escalating attacks and threats on her life.
+We represent Cristina Nichole Iglesias – a woman in federal custody – who was denied critical medical care, raped, physically and sexually abused, and even held hostage while housed in facilities for men.
+The Bureau of Prisons (BOP) recognized that Ms. Iglesias is a transgender woman and diagnosed her with gender dysphoria as far back as 1994, but refused to provide her the basic medical care she needs and refused to move her to a women’s facility choosing instead to incarcerate her with men even in the face of escalating attacks and threats on her life.

 After she filed a motion for preliminary injunctive relief arguing that BOP failed to provide her necessary medical care in violation of the 8th Amendment and failed to house her with other women in violation of the 5th Amendment —and after more than two decades in men’s facilities—Ms. Iglesias was finally moved to a women’s prison in May 2021.
 In late December 2021, the court ruled on that motion and ordered BOP to evaluate her for gender-affirming surgery.
 This decision marked the first-ever time a court ordered the federal government to evaluate someone for gender-affirming surgery.

 BOP was given until late January 2022 to determine if they were recommending Ms. Iglesias for gender-affirming surgery and report back to the court.
 BOP finally approved Ms. Iglesias for surgery—but used further tactics to delay the procedure, leading the court to contemplate issuing sanctions against BOP and the U. S. Department of Justice (DOJ) in February 2022 and again in April 2022.